DiSSCo/openDS/ods-ontology/ods-ont-intro.md

 *To do: digitization_event or digitization_process?
 Go back to earlier notes and have a look at why is event rather than process.*

+*To do: assign numbers/IRI to the new concepts in ODS - two above.*

 END.